 Grading

-Each of the required courses for the LACS major must be taken for a quality grade.
+Each of the required courses for the LACS major must be taken for a quality grade, with the exception of LACS 29802 BA Colloquium II, which is graded on a Pass/Fail basis.

 Honors